oxyplugins/oxyextras/readme.txt

 Valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==

+= 1.3.2 ( March 11, 2021 ) =
+* [Hotspots] - New component - Adds container for adding hotspots on images.
+* [Popovers] - New component - To create individual hotspots, popovers, or tooltips for other elements.
+* [Mega Menu] - Added support for use in custom headers (just needs header tag).
+* [Mega Menu] - Added hover/active/focus border styling to dropdown links.
+* [Social Share] - Added Xing as a new network.
+* [Fluent Forms] - Added more style settings and slight UI change for fewer clicks.
+* [Carousel Builder] - Added alignment for images inside the cells for galleries.
+* [Carousel Builder] - Added full support for using carousels inside of Repeaters.
+* [Carousel Builder] - ACF gallery data can now be from other pages or ACF options page.
+* [Carousel Builder] - Draggable can now be disabled for Fade carousels.
+* [Carousel Builder] - Added an option for the gallery images to preserve aspect ratio when in full screen mode.
+* [Carousel Builder] - Fixed an issue with WooCommerce cell widths sometimes not being visible inside the builder.
+* [Pro Accordion] - Now can be used inside Repeaters to create larger accordions using any dynamic data.
+* [Pro Media Player] - VimeJS now comes packaged inside the plugin (no external CDN).
+* [Lightbox] - Added support for being used in AJAX content.
+* [Read More] - Added support for being used in AJAX content.
+* [Dynamic Tabs] - Fixed an issue with some style changes not being immediately visible inside the builder.
+* [Off Canvas] - No longer prevents Lottie animations from animating if being used directly as the click trigger.
+* [Off Canvas] - Fixed an issue with smooth scroll (Oxygen v3.7+) not smooth for hashlinks inside Off Canvas.

 = 1.3.1 ( Febrary 11, 2021 ) =
 * [Dynamic Tabs] - Hash suffix now optional/customizable for creating custom hashlinks to individual tab content (page/#componentID-1-suffix, page/#componentID-2-suffix).